-The Law Library provides on site facilities and equipment for students with disabilities.
-Through the University's Equality and Diversity and ARACU departments, we have access to more resources, help and advice.
-There is a guide available on the UAS Access pages @ http://www.admin.ox.ac.uk/access/libraries/bodleianlawlibrary/ but you may find what you need to know below.
+The Law Library provides on site facilities and equipment for readers with disabilities.
+Through the University's Disability Advisory Service and ARACU departments, students have access to more resources, help and advice.

 Services for people with mobility problems